AnthonyNicholas/rmit-capstone/README.md

 ## Technology Background/Exposure to:

-New open banking framework
+ - New open banking framework
-JavaScript Front and Back
+ - JavaScript Front and Back
-MongoDB
+ - MongoDB
-Cloud hosted solution
+ - Cloud hosted solution

+## Installation

+This repository consists of two nodejs projects.

+/backend contains an express server project that handles API requests to our Open Banking API access handling resource.

+/frontend contains a react driven frontend server demonstrating how the above API can be used/implemented.

+Please check each respective README for details on how to provision each server.